slsheldon/ssg-bid/content/02-Community/04-key-documents/en.md

 ## Project files

-Reporting templates and other key materials for project grantees are available here here.
+Reporting templates and other key materials for project grantees are available here.

 ### Instructions: Self-assessment for data-holding institutions